 • thoroughly cleaning their rooms

-I also like to include my children in a major project on our inservice days.
-Here are some major projects that can be completed together:
+I would also like to include my children in a major project on our in-service days.
+Here are some significant projects that can be completed together:

 • rotate seasonal clothing in the closets (this includes laundering and packing away clothes)